arruor/docker-library/README.md

 -	[Apache httpd Wiki example](https://wiki.apache.org/httpd/PHPFPMWordpress)

 **WARNING:** the FastCGI protocol is inherently trusting, and thus *extremely* insecure to expose outside a private container network -- unless you know *exactly* what you are doing (and are willing to accept the extreme risk), do not use Docker's `--publish` (`-p`) flag with this image variant.

-## `php:<version>-alpine`

-This image is based on the popular [Alpine Linux project](https://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
-Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

-This variant is useful when final image size being as small as possible is your primary concern.
-The main caveat to note is that it does use [musl libc](https://musl.libc.org) instead of [glibc and friends](https://www.etalabs.net/compare_libcs.html), so software will often run into issues depending on the depth of their libc requirements/assumptions.
-See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

-To minimize image size, it's uncommon for additional related tools (such as `git` or `bash`) to be included in Alpine-based images.
-Using this image as a base, add the things you need in your own Dockerfile (see the [`alpine` image description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

 # License